catalyst-cloud/catalystcloud-docs/source/database.rst

 ************

 Logging is important for keeping a well maintained database.
-In the following example we will be showing how to publish a slow_query log.
+In the following example we will explain how to publish a slow_query log.
 These are a performance log that consists of SQL statements that have taken longer than the specified long_query_time to execute.